ministryofjustice/security-guidance/intranet/national-security-vetting-questions.md

 -   These include managed moves and loans and are not advertised in Oleeo.
 -   The vacancy manager should arrange for the individual to bring their original Right to Work, ID and address documentation to be checked.
 -   The vacancy manager should then submit a Clearance Request Form \(CRF\) to SSCL recording the details of these documents.
--   SSCL send the successful candidate a provisional offer with links to the “Lumesse” system where they must upload the same documents.
+-   SSCL send the successful candidate a provisional offer with links to the Lumesse system where they must upload the same documents.
 -   If NSV is required for the role, the vacancy manager must discuss this with their NSVC and obtain a code which needs to be entered on the CRF.
 SSCL will only accept requests with a valid vetting reference code provided on the Clearance Request Form.
 -   SSCL will send a link to the candidate so they can complete their on-line security questionnaire on the NSVS portal.
 -   If the candidate already has any NSV clearances, it may be possible to transfer these to the new role.